tejuscs/ADBD-Labs/adb-configure-dev-client/adb-configure-dev-client.md

 - On successful conection to VNC desktop, click on *Activities* from your VNC Viewer and click on *Firefox* browser.
     ![This image shows the result of performing the above step.](./images/sql-developer-vnc.png " ")

-- Login to your OCI console and navigate to your Autonomous Database.
+- Login to your OCI console and navigate to your Autonomous AI Database.
     ![This image shows the result of performing the above step.](./images/sql-developer-vnc-1.png " ")

-- Click on *Database Actions* from Autonomous Database page and copy the URL.
+- Click on *Database Actions* from Autonomous AI Database page and copy the URL.
     ![This image shows the result of performing the above step.](./images/sql-developer-vnc-2.png " ")
     ![This image shows the result of performing the above step.](./images/sql-developer-vnc-3.png " ")

-- Paste the URL in new tab and enter **admin** as *Username* and the password for your Autonomous database.
+- Paste the URL in new tab and enter **admin** as *Username* and the password for your Autonomous AI Database.

     ![This image shows the result of performing the above step.](./images/sql-developer-vnc-4.png " ")